geophysics-ubonn/titatest/Readme.md

 <img src="frontcover/front_inversion1.jpg" />

 CRTomo is a finite-element forward (CRMod) and inversion (CRTomo) code for complex electrical impedance data, written in Fortran.
-The code has been in development since the early 1990s, and was used in numerous scientific publications.
+The code was originally developed by Prof. A. Kemna (kemna@geo.uni-bonn.de), and has been extended in various scientific projects.
 Please refer to the section **scope** to assess whether you want to use the code or not.
+The code is distributed under the **MIT** open-source licence (see section below).

 Main features:

-* supports true 2D and 2.5D (constant y-resistivity distribution) forward and inverse modeling
+* support for 2D and 2.5D (constant y-resistivity distribution) forward and inverse modeling
-* supports quadratic and triangular meshes with topography
+* support for quadratic and triangular meshes with topography
-* support modeling/inversion of the complex resistance, i.e. magnitude and phase values
+* support for modeling/inversion of the complex impedance, i.e. magnitude and phase values
 * support for various regularization schemes (smooth, anisotropic in x/z directions, MGS)